cap-js/docs/java/change-tracking.md

 When your entity has an association to other entity, you might want to log the changes in their relationship.

-Given the order entity that has an association to a Customer instead of the element with customer name:
+Given the `Orders` entity with an association to a `Customer` instead of the element with customer name:
 ```cds
 entity Orders {
   key ID: UUID;